-Lounge suites, sofas, couches: call them what you like, they’re an indispensable part of home interiors and play a big part in our daily lives.
+Lounge suites, sofas, couches, upholstery: call them what you like, they’re an indispensable part of home interiors.
+And play a big part in our daily lives.
 They can also be a costly investment.

-Gary tells us – as he told his son – to look beyond style, size and comfort and think practicalities.
-Spillages, sweat, sticky fingers, splodged meatballs, feet and fur (from the fur babies of the house) will put any lounge furniture to the test.
+Gary tells us – as he told his son – to look beyond the style, size, and comfort, and think practicalities.
+Spillages, sweat, sticky fingers, splodged meatballs, feet, and fur (from the fur babies of the house) will put any lounge furniture to the test.
 How can yours withstand such an assault?